abdulazeez001/simple_shell/README.md

 ## Description

-a simple UNIX command interpreter that replicates functionalities of the simple shell (sh)
+a simple UNIX command interpreter that replicates functionalities of the simple shell (sh )
+# Project